offgridsystems/Firmware/README.md

 ![V1 to V2 Block Manager pic](https://user-images.githubusercontent.com/6006120/110375337-b2089c80-8006-11eb-9887-97105ffbceb0.jpg)
 # DKblock - V1
 // 20-clients
 Firmware for open source DKblock battery management system.
 The code is written in mostly C with some C++ routines.
-It is written as mostly inline code for transparency and for speed of development.
+It is written as mostly inline code for transparency, ease of changes, and for speed of development.
 This firmware is designed for the awesome Teensy 3.2 (for Pack Supervisor) and the Teensy LC (for Block Manager) boards from the super awesome PJRC at www.pjrc.com.

 Hardware descriptions and video tutorials are available at https://dkblock922508958.wordpress.com

-DKblock V2 is under development.
+DKblock V2 is under development, and has code for DKblock manager (DK_node), DK super radio (DK_Concentrator), and Teensy 3.2 on Pack Supervisor.
  ![image_2021-03-08_120902](https://user-images.githubusercontent.com/6006120/110375624-11ff4300-8007-11eb-8828-be4d8b57706e.png)